saintube/multiwalk/README.md

 MultiWalk
 =============

-This is a graph computing implement of network embedding algorithm [DeepWalk](https://arxiv.org/abs/1403.6652) and is based on [GraphLite](https://github.com/schencoding/GraphLite/tree/master/GraphLite-0.20).
+This is a graph computing implementation of network embedding algorithm [DeepWalk](https://arxiv.org/abs/1403.6652) and is based on [GraphLite](https://github.com/schencoding/GraphLite/tree/master/GraphLite-0.20).
 In a short word, it uses GraphLite to compute the [random walk sequence](https://www.investopedia.com/terms/r/randomwalktheory.asp).

 ## Prerequisites